Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Boss~** This is my 22nd blog.
 Yeah...It is for my boss~

 I love three things in the world.
 Sun,Moon and You.
-Sun for morning, Moon for night, and You forever. emm...May I ask about my salary?
+Sun for morning, Moon for night, and You forever. emm...May I ask you something about my salary?
-<br>Good night my boss! (~^_^~)
+<br>Good night my boss! ($^$)

 ---